alainstalder/vintage/README.md

 # Vintage Software by me

-Public Open Source / Freeware software I,
+Public Open Source / Freeware software I –
-Alain Stalder (*1966 in Switzerland), wrote and published in the past and which is no longer maintained, nor usually the systems it ran on.
+Alain Stalder (*1966 in Switzerland) –
+wrote and published in the past and which is no longer maintained, nor usually the systems it ran on.